COSINUS model-independent sensitivity to the DAMA/LIBRA dark matter signal: Introduction

 \section{Introduction}

-The search for the dark matter (DM) particle is among the most important quests in modern particle- and astrophysics.
-Several experiments based on absolute event counts have observed no significant excess above the anticipated backgrounds, resulting in strong constraints for the DM scattering cross section with atomic nuclei \cite{SuperCDMS:2017nns,CRESST:2019jnq,PandaX-II:2020oim,XENON:2023cxc,LZCollaboration:2024lux} and electrons \cite{PandaX:2022xqx,XENON:2022ltv,LZ:2023poo}.
+The search for the dark matter (DM) particle is among the most important quests in modern particle physics and astrophysics.
+Several experiments based on absolute event counts have observed no significant excess above the expected background levels, resulting in strong constraints on the DM scattering cross section with atomic nuclei \cite{SuperCDMS:2017nns,CRESST:2019jnq,PandaX-II:2020oim,XENON:2023cxc,LZCollaboration:2024lux} and electrons \cite{PandaX:2022xqx,XENON:2022ltv,LZ:2023poo}.
 On the contrary, the search strategy adopted in the DAMA/LIBRA experiment is based on the expected annual modulation feature in the DM event rate instead of the absolute event counts.
 DAMA/LIBRA does observe such modulation in the recorded event rate with overwhelming statistical significance \cite{Bernabei:2019ajy,Bernabei:2021kdo,Bernabei:2022ath}.
+Two other annual modulation experiments using Sodium Iodide ($\rm{NaI}$) scintillators, ANAIS and COSINE-100, however do not observe modulation of the event rate \cite{COSINE-100:2025eyc}, ANAIS alone being incompatible with the DAMA annual modulation signal at a $4\sigma$ confidence level \cite{Amare:2025dfq}.
 For a review of the direct detection experiments and results see e.g. \cite{Billard:2021uyg,Akerib:2022ort}.